 I remember one teacher, in response to a student's protest of learning evolution, explained that he was obligated to teach it and students who didn't believe in evolution could just take it as a theory, sort of like learning different schools of philosophy.

 At second glance, it's strange how that was dealt with.

 I mean, science deals with fact, right?
 It should be able to stand up to the basic questions of a preteen at least.

 It's weird that schools were required to teach a "science" and then tell students to treat it as an alternative fictitious theory.
 This never happened with biology or physics or algebra.

 But this way, the students couldn't really ask questions or present counter-arguments and the teachers never needed to defend their "evidence."

-Looking back, it's bizarre how passive and uninformed about their own positions they were.
+Looking back, it's bizarre how passive and uninformed about their own positions the Christian students were.
 They had their churches, communities, families, and youth groups, but they could not launch an effective counterattack against the onslaught.
-I guess it's not surprising seeing as Christianity's foundation insists on a mind-numbing ignore-the-obvious mindset that doesn't exactly sharpen the mind.
+I guess it's not surprising seeing as Christianity's foundation insists on a ignore-the-obvious mindset that doesn't exactly sharpen the mind.

 When learning about carbon-dating in 7th grade, I asked the teacher how we knew that it was the same then as now.

 She smiled and said, "Well, we can't know.
 But we assume."

 "Why do we assume that?"
 I asked.
 "What if it changed?"